mjdrushton/atsim-potentials/docs/potentials/pair_potential_tabulation.rst

 Tabulation Using a Python Script
 --------------------------------

 Pair potentials are tabulated using the convenience function :func:`atsim_potentials.writePotentials`.
-This function is supplied with a list of :ref:`Potential <potential_objects>` objects, which have :meth:`energy() <Potential.energy>` and :meth:`force() <Potential.force>` methods called during tabulation to obtain potential-energy as a function of separation and its derivative respectively.
+This function is supplied with a list of :meth:`Potential <potential_objects>` objects, which have :meth:`PotentialInterface.energy` and :meth:`PotentialInterface.force` methods called during tabulation to obtain potential-energy as a function of separation and its derivative respectively.

 .. _quick_start: